 There are a lot of unknowns.
 There is, of course, a lot of math behind how the smartest companies in the world stock their shelves.
 How we apply it to a veterinary clinic is part science and part art, because knowing what specific medications and how your clinic team manages their caseload is as important as the math that goes into proper ordering.
 What follows will be some generalities and some examples to illustrate how proper veterinary ordering for inventory management works.

+Every effective Veterinary Ordering Strategy starts with knowing what you already have on hand.
+Your PIMS can help you track this, even if it’s not perfect.
 Seems pretty straightforward.
 It’s hard to know how much you need if you don’t know how much your veterinary clinic has in stock.
 Unfortunately, across all the PIMS in the country, none of them have created a perfect system to help you with stock control in your clinic.
-Nonetheless, utilizing your PIMS can help you here.
+Nonetheless, utilizing your PIMS can help you here.,

 Many PIMS know how much you have in your veterinary practice based on how much you ordered and how much you dispensed via invoice.
 This works great with prescriptions and less so with inventory linked to procedures, such as vaccines and dewormers.
 Gold standard veterinary inventory management would use PIMS to do this work, track on-hand inventory, and set reorder points.
 This takes a lengthy setup and regular maintenance.